iterative/dvc.org/content/docs/user-guide/data-management/track-sync-data.md

-# Track, Sync, and Version Data
+# Track and Sync and Versioned Data

 Basic [data management] operations constitute the fundamental workflow of most
 <abbr>DVC projects</abbr>.
 This functionality can be used directly (as well